tgharbert/tgharbert/README.md

 - 🌱 Tech I'm currently exploring: Go/HTMX
 - 📚 Grinding Leetcode like my life depends on it
 - 🎥 When I'm AFK, I love making films, reading books, and exploring the natural world
-- 📖 I'm currently reading: Notes from Underground by Fyodor Dostoevsky
+- 📖 I'm currently reading: Neuromancer by William Gibson

 <a id='connect'></a>
 ## Let's Connect: